sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-schedule/collect-metrics-with-checks.md

 Every Sensu agent has a defined set of [subscriptions][8] that determine which checks the agent will execute.
 For an agent to execute a specific check, you must specify the same subscription in the agent configuration and the check definition.
-To run the NGINX webserver check, you'll need a Sensu agent with the subscription `webserver`.
+To run the NGINX webserver check, you'll need a Sensu entity with the subscription `webserver`.

 To add the `webserver` subscription to the entity the Sensu agent is observing, first find your agent entity name: